xeruf/instalee/README.md

 that usually correspond to subdirectories of the `handlers` directory.
 The _handlers_ are tried in the order they are listed.

-Keep the following in mind when configuring instalee:
+Keep the following in mind when configuring Instalee:
 - `handlers.available` is a system-specific file,
   for sensible syncing across many different machines a mechanism such as [yasm alternate files](https://yadm.io/docs/alternates)